 Feeding a Juvenile Bearded Dragon

 A bearded dragon is considered to be a juvenile when it is between 5 and 18 months of age.
 At this stage of its life, you should steadily increase the amount of mixed fruits and vegetables offered and slowly decrease the number of insect feeders.
 The variety of insect feeders will also multiply.
 You can also increase the size of the insects offered.
-Remember: Never feed your bearded dragon anything that is larger than the space between its eyes.

 Here are some insects you can feed a juvenile: